Please note that this is a preliminary handbook and may be edited at any time!

 Expectations for Parents The School is a community of students, parents, academic and administrative staff.
 At the centre of this community lies the best interests of the students; both individually and collectively.
 Parents play a crucial role in the education of their children and the school expects that parents:

 - Become familiar with and support the school’s aims, policies, guidelines and channels of communication.

-- Read all materials sent home via communication book, backpack, email, and weekly newsletter; attend parent-teacher conferences, concerts, and other events where possible.
+- Read all materials sent home via backpack and email; attend parent-teacher conferences, concerts, and other events where possible.